EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 Click **Launch**.

-Again, Open OnDemand will create job files for the app in a job-specific job context directory in an app-specific directory under your `ondemand` directory and then submits the job for the app to the job scheduler.
+Again, Open OnDemand submits the job for the app to the job scheduler.

-Again, Open OnDemand will show an app job card with information about the app's job including:
+And, again, Open OnDemand will show an app job card with information about the app's job including:

 * Job status (on the top right of the job card): initially 'Queued'.
 * 'Created at': The time the job was submitted.
 * 'Time Requested': The runtime requested for the job which defaults to 6 hours.
-* 'Session ID': An auto-generated value which is used as the name of the job-specific job context directory.
-This is a link to open a File Manager pointing at the job context directory.
+* 'Session ID': An auto-generated value which is used as the name of the job context directory with files created by Open OnDemand to run the app's job plus any log files created when the job runs.
+On the job card, the session ID is a link to open a File Manager pointing at this job context directory.
 * App-specific information, which includes values from the app form:
     * 'Connection timeout (s)': when the app's job starts running, the app will then wait for JupyterLab to become available.
 If this does not occur within this app-specific period, then the app's job will cancel itself.
     * 'CPUs/cores': The value you selected on the app form.